codevski/ruby-cats/README.md

 Once the dependencies have been installed you'll be able to run the application:

 - `bundle exec rake`  : Will attempt to run your application and print output to the terminal.
+- No Testing Framework has been added.
+Happy to add rspec if required.

 ## License
 [MIT](https://github.com/codevski/ruby-cats/blob/master/LICENSE.md)